Applying for a passport or an identity card

 Applying for a passport or an identity card in the UK

 It is the applicant's personal responsibility to check that their personal information is correct and updated in the Finnish Population Register Centre before visiting the Embassy.
-This means that the registration of birth, marriage, divorce, nationalities, name change or change of address has to be completed in Finland by a local register office (maistraatti) before a passport application can be submitted.
-If you need to check or correct you personal information, please contact directly the Local Register Offices.
+This means that the registration of birth, marriage, divorce, nationalities, name change or change of address has to be completed in Finland by the Digital and Population Data Services Agency before a passport application can be submitted.
+If you need to check or correct you personal information, please contact directly the Digital and Population Data Services Agency.(Link to another website.)
+(Opens New Window)

 Passport fees, process and collection/delivery

 Passport fee is payable in pounds upon applying by debit or credit card only.
-Current fees are available here: Service Fees.
+Current fees are available here: Service Fees (Opens New Window).

 Customer service of the Consular Section